 PHSE / SEAL

-Vision for Personal Social Health Education / Social Emotional Aspects of Learning
+School vision for Personal Social Health Education & Social Emotional Aspects of Learning

 St Oswald’s Catholic Primary School provides a nurturing learning environment in which each child is encouraged to develop their full potential and where their achievements and successes are celebrated and rewarded.
 We are committed to delivering an inspirational curriculum that develops confident learners.
 Children are encouraged to take ownership of their learning and be proud of their achievements, which will in turn prepare them for life in Britain and today